JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

 }
 ```

-a few things to ignore as they are out of oop scope:
+a few things to ignore as they are out of **oop** scope:

 * `@WithSession` is about reactive hibernate 6
 * `@JbossLog` is a lombok annotation for adding logging
 * `Uni<xxx>`, chaining of `.map()`, `.onFailure()` etc().
 * `ResponseUtils` is a helper class that will create a proper `Response` based on the error to handle

-examining the class, the first thing to note is that it is `abstract`, means it will not be instantiated on its own.
+examining the class, the first thing to note is that it is `abstract`, means it can not be instantiated on its own.
 We will extend it by
 the other rest resource classes to reuse its code.

 the second thing to note is that it uses a `persistence service` that is initialized on the constructor.
 More on that later...

-so this class then has a persistence service, and the 4 CRUD methods, and that's it... and it powers every single endpoint of the
+so this class has a persistence service, and the 4 CRUD methods, and that's it... and it powers every single endpoint of the application.
-application.

 let's do a quick dive into the `findById()` to understand what happens and introduce briefly Mutiny and its reactive style.